yassineazzouz/pydistcp/README.md

 USAGE
 -------

-There are multiple arguments you can use to alter the way the copy works, or to inhence the performace of the job depending on the size of the server you use.
+There are multiple arguments you can use to alter the way the copy works, or to enhance the performance of the job depending on the size of the server you use.
 Use the help argument to display the full list of supported parameters:

 ```bash